CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/lds.md

 * `lds_token`: `STRING` customer's secret token for accessing the LDS API services.

 If the input table already contains a geometry column with the name defined by `geom_column`, only those rows with `NULL` values will be geocoded.

+{{% bannerNote type="note" %}}
+If you plan to repeat the geocoding process, bear in mind that if you drop columns from your table you won't be able to create columns with the same name for a period of time (7 days) because BigQuery reserves the deleted columns names for [_time travel_](https://cloud.google.com/bigquery/docs/time-travel) purposes.
+So, for example, instead of dropping the `geom` column to re-geocode all rows, update the table and set it to `NULL`.
+{{%/ bannerNote %}}

+If the enrichment of an input table needs to be repeated, please notice that dropping the added columns will generate problems in consecutive enrichments as Bigquery saves those columns during 7 days for time travel purposes.
+We recommend storing the original table columns in a temporal table, dropping the input table and then recreating the input table from the temporal table.
+{{%/ bannerNote %}}

 **Examples**